SaiPallavi7989/SQL/README.md

            by answering simple questions.

 Files:-
-album2\n
+album2,
-artist
+artist,
-customer
+customer,
-employee
+employee,
-genre
+genre,
-invoice
+invoice,
-invoice_line
+invoice_line,
 track

-Analysis:- I have analyzed the music store data by these questions in SQL
+Analysis:- I have analyzed the music store data by solving these questions in SQL.

 Questions:-
 1.who is the senior most employee based on job title?